Mohamed-Taha-Essa/Django-Amazone-Clone/learning.md

 - add frond end for authentication(mozila developer)
 - add all authentication files in regestiration inside template.
 - add password_change_form.html .
+- connect django regisstration pages to temaplate  i have 3 ways:
-- connect front end for website to front end from django using django bootstrap5 .
+  -  using django bootstrap5 .
+  -  render form manual for every field (lose django validation ).
+  -  inside djngo form(but in my way i don't have django form) customize on forms.py and give it css classes.
 -

 ASK: